-Starting byte: 266
+Starting byte: 305

 Ending byte: 440

 Character type: Alphanumeric

-Example: Mr John W Brown

-Rose Cottage

-5 Main Street

-Beeston

-Nottingham, Nottinghamshire

-NG8 1JD

-Position: Left justified with following blanks
+Example: Rose Cottage 5 Main Street Beeston Nottingham NG8 1JD Position: Left justified with following blanks

-The format of this field is as follows:
+• The format of this field is as follows:

-Name 39 characters

 Address Line 1 32 characters

 Address Line 2 32 characters

 Address Line 3 32 characters

 Address Line 4 32 characters

 Postcode 8 characters

-- The name line should include full forename and surname, which are mandatory fields.
-Title and middle name should be provided where captured. - The postcode, which is mandatory, must always be in the last 8 bytes of the field rather than within the address lines. - Any unused sections of the address lines should be filled with blanks. - The name and address lines should contain no punctuation other than apostrophes or Hyphens, e.g. 'Patrick O'Neil'. - The address supplied on CAIS records must always represent the consumer's actual residential address in the UK.
+- The postcode, which is mandatory, must always be in the last 8 bytes of the field rather than within the address lines. - Any unused sections of the address lines should be filled with blanks. - The address lines should contain no punctuation other than apostrophes ('), hyphens (-), ampersands (&), full stops (.), commas (,) and forward slashes (/) e.g. Ivy-Rose Cottage. - The address supplied must always represent the consumer's actual residential address in the UK.
 If the consumer has moved to an address outside the UK it is recommended that the last known UK address is supplied but where this is not possible the address outside the UK can be provided alongside the addition of an 'L' in the special instruction indicator field.
 The 'L' flag must be output for as long as the address outside the UK is present on your database.
-The 'L' flag should not be used the first time that account is submitted to the CAIS database so if the only known address is outside the UK it should be provided without the 'L' flag.
-(See field 10 above for further details.) - The ideal format for the address data is the Postcode Address File (PAF) format. - To confirm the acceptability of a format that is not as detailed above please contact the CAIS Control team who will arrange for the appropriate testing of the data. - Once data has been loaded to the live environment, name and address formats must not be changed without prior notification to Experian.
-Such changes require a lead time so that the project can be specified, the analyst time scheduled and the costs approved.
-Changes undertaken without such prior notification will result in all addresses being rejected as errors and will prevent your file being updated. - To change an address the record may be submitted with the new details in place of the previous. - In some cases it may be necessary to amend details to re-direct mail to an internal address to avoid mail being sent to the customer (e.g. deceased, gone-away).
-To prevent the corruption of an accurate name and address on the CAIS database, enter an 'L' in this field.
+The 'L' flag should not be used the first time that account is submitted so if the only known address is outside the UK it should be provided without the 'L' flag. - The ideal format for the address data is the Postcode Address File (PAF) format. - To confirm the acceptability of a format that is not as detailed above please contact the CRAs who will arrange for the appropriate testing of the data. - Once data has been loaded to the live environment, name and address formats must not be changed without prior notification to the CRAs.
+Such changes may require a lead time so that the project can be specified, the analyst time scheduled and the costs approved.
+Changes undertaken without such prior notification may result in all addresses being rejected as errors and may prevent your file being updated. - To change an address the record may be submitted with the new details in place of the previous. - In some cases it may be necessary to amend details to redirect mail to an internal address to avoid mail being sent to the customer (e.g. deceased, gone-away).
+To prevent the corruption of an accurate address on the database, enter an 'L' in this field.
 The 'L' flag must be output for as long as the internal details are present on your database.
-The 'L' flag should not be used the first time that account is submitted to the CAIS database.
-(See field 10 above for further details.)
+The 'L' flag should not be used the first time that account is submitted.

-25. Credit Limit
+26. Credit / Overdraft Limit

 Starting byte: 441

 Ending byte: 447

 Character type: Numeric

 Example: 0005000

-Position: Right justified, fill with leading zeros as appropriate
+Position: Right justified, fill with leading zeros as

+appropriate

-- Only numeric values are accepted in this field, blanks and non-numeric values will prevent the updating of the entire file. - Only full pounds should be entered e.g. £5000 = 0005000, any pence should be dropped.
-For example £5,000.59 would be reported as 0005000. - For account types: 04, 05, 06, 08, 15, 18, 25, 27, 37, 38, 44, 53, 54, 55, 56, 57, 58, 59, 70 and 71 (see Appendix 4) this field should contain the credit limit as notified to the customer, where applicable to your product.
-For all other account types enter zeros
+- Only numeric values are accepted in this field, blanks and non-numeric values may prevent the updating of the entire file. - Only full pounds should be entered e.g. £5000 = 0005000, any pence should be dropped.
+For example £5,000.59 would be reported as 0005000. - When a current account is reported, this field would contain the details of the authorised overdraft limit. - For account types: 04, 05, 06, 08, 15, 18, 25, 27, 37, 38, 44, 53, 54, 55, 56, 57, 58, 59, 70 and 71 (see Appendix 3) this field should contain the credit limit as notified to the customer, where applicable to your product.
+For all other account types enter zeros.

-26. Date of Birth
+27. Date of Birth